 Gently fold the custard into the bread to avoid breaking it up too much.

-Sprinkle the chopped chocolate in the bottom of the pan.
+Sprinkle the chopped chocolate at the bottom. of the buttered dish.

 Equipment